No Products in the Cart

-It is not very likely to happen, but very possible for a fiberglass boat to get water damage; this type of damage will most likely occur on the hull, which is below the waterline, If by some chance there is a crack and water gets in, leaving it will mean that more water will be absorbed and eventually the damage will apply pressure and will cause wear, blistering and cracking.
+This type of damage will most likely occur on a thing called a hull, which is below the waterline, If by some chance there is a crack and water gets in, leaving it will mean that more water will be absorbed, and eventually the damage will apply pressure and will cause wear, blistering and cracking.
 This type of damage is not very common, as fiberglass with the resin is waterproof; however, if the boat is not maintained and not inspected regularly for problems, this might just happen.

 Structural issues on fiberglass boats are more difficult to repair and restore; if a small problem occurs, you can patch it up; that is why it is important to regularly inspect a fiberglass boat.
 Wooden boats require more maintenance but parts on wooden boats are replaceable.

 If you plan to buy a used fiberglass boat, always do a proper inspection and look for any structural damage.